icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 >Three general types of leading-edge ice formations were investigated (fig. 2).
-The first, a rime-ice formation (fig. 2(a)), was associated with a datum air temperature of 0 F and was essentially independent of liquid-water content..
+The first, a rime-ice formation (fig. 2(a)), was associated with a datum air temperature of 0 F and was essentially independent of liquid-water content.
 These ice formations conformed closely to the airfoil contour and faired generally forward into the air stream.
 The second type, a glaze-ice formation (fig. 2(b)), was obtained with a datum air temperature of approximately 25F and relatively low rates of water